type-challenages

 Some detailed requirements:

-• If values with the same key appear more than once, it must be treated as once.
-For example, key=value&key=value must be treated as key=value only.
+- If values with the same key appear more than once, it must be treated as once.
+For example,

 // 你的答案